 Amidst stunning mountains and deep, shaded hollows, Appalachia is home to generations of proud families, many wrestling with the despair of extreme poverty.
 We help ease their burdens by providing home repairs and food support.
 We operate a retreat center in Auxier, Kentucky.
 Our service area includes Floyd, Johnson, Magoffin and Martin counties.

-With an unemployment rate of over 30% (before Covid-19), the challenges facing Floyd County, Kentucky are staggering.
+With an unemployment rate of over 30%, the challenges facing Floyd County, Kentucky are staggering.
 We focus our efforts on home repairs, wheelchair ramps, and food security.

 Each year we repair dozens of homes in Floyd, Johnson, Magoffin and Martin Counties.
 We replace bathrooms, floors, ceilings, underpinning, and sometimes, the kitchen sink.
 We build wheelchair ramps for the elderly or an individual with mobility issues.
 We basically do whatever we can to create a safe place to call home for dozens of families each year.

 Volunteers, guided by local contractors, fuel our home repair program.
 Groups come from neighboring cities and states to stay at the Auxier Center to enjoy the beauty of the Appalachian Mountains, and offer a helping hand to the region.
 Their financial support and willingness to lend a hand is critical to the success of our program.

 The Auxier Center also serves as an emergency food pantry for families living the area.
-Each month we provide emergency food supplies for fifty families.
-During the Covid-19 pandemic, we have served twice as many families each month.
+Each month we provide emergency food supplies for seventy-five families.